ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 ``p = \frac{Nk_\mathrm{B}T}{V-Nb}-\frac{N^2\alpha(T;\omega)}{V^2+2NbV+b^2N^2}``

 The SRK and PR equations of state are comparable in performance, although the latter generally provides liquid densities with a greater degree of accuracy, while the former usually provides better fugacities.
 However, when it comes to modelling complex species such as polymers (macromolecules), or associating species, both equations struggle to perform well.
 This is unsurprising, since the underlying molecular model remains, in essence, a "van der Waalsian sphere" – in other words,a hard spherical core surrounded by a region of attraction.
-A more-sophisticated molecular model is required to account well for the increased molecular complexitiies of these species.
+A more-sophisticated molecular model is required to account well for the increased molecular complexities of these species.

 Before moving on from cubic equations of state we note that, within `Clapeyron`, the cubic plus association (`CPA`) equation of state is supported.
 A CPA equation is the amalgamation of a cubic equation (usually SRK, as in `Clapeyron`, or PR) with the association term from the SAFT equation, which we will meet later.
 Strictly speaking, it is neither a cubic nor a SAFT equation of state but, rather, occupies a middle ground between these two classes of equation.

 Something that may be apparent in all these equations is the fact that these are all functions that return the pressure and, thus, must be integrated to obtain the Helmholtz free energy.
-Like the ideal-gas equation, there will be missing temperature and compositional dependences which need to be included.
+Like the ideal-gas equation, there will be missing temperature and compositional dependencies which need to be included.

 #### Mixtures with cubic equations of state